How to Get Rid of Purgeable Storage on Mac

 Q1: Is it safe to get rid of purgeable space?

 Yes.
-As we mentioned in the front parts, purgeable space is what is taken up space on your disk currently but is marked as what can be removed when you need to download a large file on your Mac.
+As we mentioned in the front parts, purgeable space is what is taking up space on your disk currently but is marked as what can be removed when you need to download a large file on your Mac.
 Usually, whether it can be removed is decided by the Mac itself, so things can happen that you want to get a large file, but the space is not freed up for you automatically.

 Removing purgeable space by yourself will not harm your Mac.
 Although Apple does not explain what the space is, we can find out that most of them are the files stored in your iCloud, system caches, temp files, etc.